commontoolsinc/RFC/rfc/sigil.md

 ### Inline References

-Inline references embed data directly within facts `is` filed using values conforming to the [IPLD data model].
+Inline references embed data directly within facts' `is` field using values conforming to the [IPLD data model].
 Binary data can be inlined as IPLD [bytes].

 #### Bytes in JSON

-Inline bytes in JSON encoding follow [DAG-JSON] specifiaction for representing [bytes].
-Memory protocol implementation is RECOMMENDED to impose reasonable size limits for inlined binary data.
+Inline bytes in JSON encoding follow the [DAG-JSON] specification for representing [bytes].
+Memory protocol implementations are RECOMMENDED to impose reasonable size limits for inlined binary data.

 ##### TypeScript Definition